turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation.md

 20 Points total, every checkbox is worth 0.2 points towards your score.

-Rails Front End
+Rails Front End (1.4 points)
-- [ ] Professional quality HTML and CSS, color palette is pleasing and suitable to the target audience
-- [ ] Application works in multiple browsers (Chrome, Safari, Firefox, etc)
-- [ ] OAuth works error-free in incognito/private mode in multiple browsers
 - [ ] Good integration tests are built to expect good user workflow within the application
 - [ ] No data storage (models, database schema, etc) is done at this layer; sessions and caching are the exception
 - [ ] 50% or more MVP stories are completed
 - [ ] 100% or more MVP stories are completed
+- [ ] OAuth works error-free in incognito/private mode in multiple browsers
+- [ ] Professional quality HTML and CSS, color palette is pleasing and suitable to the target audience
+- [ ] Application works in multiple browsers (Chrome, Safari, Firefox, etc)

-Rails Back End
+Rails Back End (1 points)
 - [ ] Database migrations are managed well, database schema is well planned and executed
 - [ ] Routes are nearly at least 75% RESTful (PMs have some discretion here)
 - [ ] Database CRUD endpoints built out properly and well tested
 - [ ] 50% or more MVP stories are completed
 - [ ] 100% or more MVP stories are completed

-Microservice 1
+Microservice 1 (0.8 points)
-- [ ] Endpoint reoutes attempt to use RESTful patterns (PMs have some discretion here)
+- [ ] Endpoint routes attempt to use RESTful patterns (PMs have some discretion here)
 - [ ] Sinatra code base is well organized
 - [ ] 50% or more MVP stories are completed
 - [ ] 100% or more MVP stories are completed

-Microservice 2
+Microservice 2 (0.8 points)
-- [ ] Endpoint reoutes attempt to use RESTful patterns (PMs have some discretion here)
+- [ ] Endpoint routes attempt to use RESTful patterns (PMs have some discretion here)
 - [ ] Sinatra code base is well organized
 - [ ] 50% or more MVP stories are completed
 - [ ] 100% or more MVP stories are completed